Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 You were not merely offering a contrarian thought experiment.
 You acted on the thesis.

-You sold your BTC and BTC-adjacent equity exposure in November 2025 because you believed the operating environment had changed:
+You sold your BTC and BTC-adjacent redacted exposure in November 2025 because you believed the operating environment had changed:

 - interest rates remained restrictive;
 - speculative liquidity had become less favorable;